 Currently, the health and fitness industry is booming in the United States, according to Forbes.
-About 20 percent of American adults have memberships to fitness clubs, and there’s potential for that number to increase
+About 20 percent of American adults have memberships to fitness clubs, and there’s potential for that number to increase.

 A number of factors are driving this industry’s growth.
 Health insurers have begun to incentivize healthy lifestyles by paying for gym memberships for people on certain plans.
-The insured have to prove that they use the plans in order for the insurance company to continue covering costs.
+The insured have to prove that they use the plans for the insurance company to continue covering costs.

 Societal shifts have also resulted in an increased focus on fitness.
-The use of wearable health devices, like FitBits and the Apple Watch, allow people to focus on and track their daily activity.
+The use of wearable health devices, like FitBits and the Apple Watch, allows people to focus on and track their daily activity.
 Increased awareness of healthy eating can drive people to seek out exercise opportunities and head to the gym.

 Who is the target market for your gym?

 While most gyms appeal to adults wishing to improve or maintain their fitness, different types of gyms are designed to appeal to different audiences.
-A niche gym with specialized classes and a unique environment will appeal to a different audience than a more general gym will.
+A niche gym with specialized classes, workout options, and a unique environment will appeal to a different audience than a more general gym will.
 Factors such as price point, the types of classes, marketing methods, location, and more will all affect a gym’s target market.

 Skills, experience, and education useful in running a gym

-There’s no requirement to have a business degree to start a gym business, but the process will be easier and smoother if you have some certain skills and experiences.
+There’s no requirement to have a business degree to start a gym business, but the process will be easier and smoother if you have certain skills and experiences.

 Experience working in or managing a gym.
 Nothing replaces the value of having been a personal trainer or worked in or managed a gym.
 This type of experience gives a new gym owner a unique understanding of the challenges of keeping a gym running smoothly.

 Athletic and fitness industry knowledge.
-A background in or knowledge of the athletic and fitness industry can help a gym owner to identify market needs and create a gym that meets those demands.
+A background in or knowledge of the athletic and fitness industry can help a gym owner identify market needs and create a gym that meets those demands.